-Within the Russian Government, fisheries policy falls under the purview of the Ministry of Agriculture (Minselkhoz).
+Within the Russian Government, fisheries policy falls under the purview of the Ministry of Agriculture (Minselkhoz), see Figure 42.
 The implementing body for fisheries management under the Ministry is the Federal Fisheries Agency (FFA) (Rosrybolovstvo), which is the successor of the former State Committee for Fisheries (abolished in 2004), and in turn the Soviet Ministry of Fisheries.
 The Ministry is responsible for the formulation of Russia's fisheries policy, while the FFA oversees the daily management of fisheries, including the determination of specific fishing rules and the implementation of regulations set by the Ministry.
 Within the Russian Government, the Ministry of Agriculture interacts with other federal ministries, e.g. with the Ministry of Natural Resources and Environment (Minprirody) through its implementing Federal Service for Supervision of Natural Resources or Agency for Monitoring of Natural Resources (Rosprirodnadzor), which carries out environmental impact assessments of fisheries regulations.
-The Ministry of Agriculture interacts with other federal ministries, e.g. with the federal ministries, e.g. with the Ministry of Natural Resources or Agency for Monitoring of Natural Resources (Rosprirodnadzor), which carries out environmental impact assessments of fisheries regulations.
-The Ministry of Agriculture interacts with other federal ministries, e.g. with the Ministry of Natural Resources and Environment (in Russian: Minprirody) through its implementing Agency for Monitoring of Natural Resources (in Russian: Rosprirodnadzor), which carries out environmental impact assessments of fisheries regulations.
+The Ministry of Agriculture interacts with other federal ministries, e.g. with the federal ministries, e.g. with the Ministry of Natural Resources or Agency for Natural Resources and Environment (in Russian: Minprirody) through its implementing Agency for Monitoring of Natural Resources (in Russian: Rosprirodnadzor), which carries out environmental impact assessments of fisheries regulations.

 The FFA has 18 territorial administrations (in Russian: upravlenia), most of which cover several federal subjects.
 The territorial administrations are responsible for licencing, monitoring of quota uptake, and the administration of closed areas, among other things.
-The UoA fishery is subject to the control of the North Eastern Territorial Administration (NETA, in Russian SVTU), located in Petropavlovsk-Kamchatskiy and covering the federal subjects of Kamchatskiy krai and Chukotka autonomous okrug; as well as the the Okhotsk Territorial Administration of the Federal Fisheries Agency (OTA), which comprises Magadan Oblast.
+The UoA fishery is subject to the control of the North Eastern Territorial Administration (NETA, in Russian SVTU), located in Petropavlovsk-Kamchatskiy and covering the federal subjects of Kamchatskiy krai and Chukotka autonomous okrug.
 The traditional geographical entities in Soviet/Russian fisheries management are the 'basins'.
-Currently there are eight basins; one of them is the Far Eastern Fisheries Basin, which includes the Chukchi Sea, the Bering Sea, the Sea of Okhotsk, the Sea of Japan and the Pacific Sea west of

-Western Kamchatka and the Kuril Islands.
+Currently there are eight basins; one of them is the Far Eastern Fisheries Basin, which includes the Chukchi Sea, the Bering Sea, the Sea of Okhotsk, the Sea of Japan and the Pacific Sea west of Western Kamchatka and the Kuril Islands.
 The basin level is no longer a central management level in Russia, but there are still advisory boards at basin level as well as general fishing rules that apply to the entire basin (see below).

 In addition to the territorial administrations, which are an integral part of the FFA, the federal agency has a number of subordinate bodies of governance.
 One group is the rybvods (Russian acronym for fisheries administration), formally 'basin administrations for fisheries and protection of biological aquatic resources'.
-There is one main office (Glavrybvod, literally main fisheries administration) in Moscow and 26 regional offices, including one in Kamchatskiy Krai, located in Petropavlovsk-Kamchatskiy, and one in Magadan Oblast, located in the city of Magadan.
+There is one main office (Glavrybvod, literally main fisheries administration) in Moscow and 26 regional offices, including one in Kamchatskiy Krai, located in Petropavlovsk-Kamchatskiy.
 The rybvods existed in Soviet times and had an important role in fisheries management as the Ministry of Fisheries' main representations at regional level, responsible, among other things, for licencing, quota control and enforcement in port and at sea.
 During the post-Soviet period, enforcement responsibilities have gradually been transferred to other bodies of governance (see PI 3.2.3 below), but the rybvods still exist and are now primarily involved in aquaculture, reproduction and enhancement of fisheries.